-Summer is here, which means it’s time to stock up on burgers, hot dogs, and beers.
+Summer is here, so it’s time to stock up on burgers, hot dogs, and beers.
 Ingredients such as fresh tomatoes, peaches, watermelon, corn, and cucumber exemplify summer in many ways, from cocktails to entrees to desserts.
-However, these summer mainstays are going to take a turn in 2021.

-While these traditional ingredients will remain essential, there are emerging international flavors that are catching the attention of chefs, craft cocktail makers, and consumers looking to add something different to their warm-weather indulgences that peak during the summer.
-This, according to Insight from Global Symrise, a specialist in global flavor, fragrance, and nutrition.
+While these traditional ingredients will remain essential, emerging international flavors are catching the attention of chefs, craft cocktail makers, and consumers looking to add something different to their warm-weather indulgences that peak during the summer.
+This is according to Insight from Global Symrise, a global flavor, fragrance, and nutrition specialist.

 Fruit-Based Novelty Cocktails for the Summer

 There aren’t many summer drinks more iconic than a cool lemonade or horchata enjoyed after a hot day outdoors.

 Lemon and lime are fruits found in many summer drinks, both alcoholic and non-alcoholic, and they are used as the main ingredient or a garnish to add a splash of brightness to cocktails.

 The use of citrus has evolved beyond garnishes.
 Bartenders make more complex cocktails that combine herbs such as cilantro and oregano with lemon to create flavorful drinks that pair well with mild cheeses.